 The requirements of the CSA could also shrink the industry's pool of drivers, as those with unfavorable scores could leave the industry.
-As a result, the costs to attract, train and retain qualified drivers could increase driver turnover, decrease asset utilization, limit growth and adversely impact our results of operations.
+As a result, the costs to attract, train and retain qualified drivers could increase.
+In addition, a shortage of qualified drivers could increase driver turnover, decrease asset utilization, limit growth and adversely impact our results of operations.